5 Reasons Fire Insurance Claims Are Denied

 2. Suspected Fraud or Arson

-When it comes to fire insurance claims, suspected fraud or arson are some of the most common reasons for claim denial.
+Fraud or arson are two of the most common reasons insures use to deny your claim.
 Insurance companies may try to prove that the insured person in your home intentionally set fire to the property to make an insurance claim.
 This is a frustrating way for insurance companies to attempt to avoid payment, as quite often a trial is necessary to prove that arson was not a factor.

 3. Valuation Disputes

-Another common way that insurance companies attempt to avoid paying your fire insurance claim is by disputing your valuation.
+Insurance companies commonly dispute your valuation to avoid paying your fire insurance claim.
 For example, if you claim the cost of your home based on the materials you'd need to rebuild it, but your insurance company claims that it is worth much less than what you've claimed, you will be denied based on that valuation dispute.
-This is just one of the ways insurance companies work hard to pocket your money
+This is just one of the ways insurance companies work hard to pocket your money.

-While it can be tough to prove the actual value of your home, having lots of records of when your home was built, the maintenance you've completed on the home, and photos of its condition both before and after the fire can help your insurance dispute attorney get you your claim.
+While it can be tough to prove the actual value of your home, having records of when your home was built, the maintenance you've completed on the home, and photos of its condition before and after the fire, can help your insurance dispute attorney get you your claim.
 Never settle for your insurance company's first offer.
 You know the damage that's been done to your home — you deserve adequate coverage.

 4. Damage Disputes

-As mentioned in #1, not every fire insurance policy covers damages outside of the fire itself.
-Some fire insurance policies only cover damage caused by fire, and not any damage caused by smoke or water even though those damages were indirectly caused by the fire.
+As mentioned before, not every fire insurance policy covers damage outside the fire itself.
+Some fire insurance policies will only cover the damage caused by fire and do not cover damage caused by smoke or water, even though those damages were indirectly caused by the fire.

 This can lead to damage disputes that can result in an insurer denying your fire insurance claim.
-If your insurer claims that much of the damage done to the home was done by smoke or was indirectly caused by the fire — for example, the smoke from the fire, rather than flames themselves, damaged much of the upper level of your home — they may not fulfill your claim.
+If your insurer claims that much of the damage done to the home was caused by smoke or was indirectly caused by the fire, they may not fulfill your claim.
+For example, the smoke from the fire caused the damage to the upper level of your home and not the flames themselves.

 Damage disputes can be tricky to resolve.
-It's always a good idea to read your policy in its entirety and consult with an insurance dispute attorney who can read through your policy as well to understand and enforce your rights.
+It is important to carefully read your policy and consult with an insurance dispute attorney who can read through your policy as well to understand and enforce your rights.

 5. Defective Design or Workmanship

-The final common reason that fire insurance claims are denied we'll discuss today is defective design or workmanship.
-If your fire insurance claim is denied for this reason, it means that the insurer is saying some component of your home was poorly crafted and installed in the first place.
+The last of the five reasons fire insurance claims are denied is defective design or workmanship.
+This means that the insurer is saying some component of your home was poorly crafted and installed in the first place.
 This can happen if your contractor did not have the proper licensing and permitting for your home, or used a building material that has since been recalled for poor fire protection or faulty performance.

 Again, this is a tactic used to avoid paying for your insurance claim.
 The insurer expects that you will not be able to come up with satisfactory proof that their reasoning is wrong.